UnCarter25le/iSelect3C/README.md

 ```
+- ### Note: Several files have been selected to be protected for concerns, and u are able to be notice about these signs by reading 「(confidentail)」.

 ## 3. The process of executing the ".py" file:
 > You are supposed to measure your machine's condition and `modify the numbers of processes` which are set in *multi.py while executing programs with multiprocess design.